Other reviews:1

 The drink tastes cool going down, something like peace and freedom, he thinks.
 Or death. p.
 266

 My own reaction was mixed.
 The story is, in some respects, technically well done—I’ve already mentioned the tense first part, and the later unravelling of the mystery behind this strange society is skilfully done too, even if it is pretty obvious what has happened.
-On the other hand there is the stereotypical (at best), or cardboard (at worst), characterisation, and the pious genocide of half of the human race at the end of the story.5 I didn’t dislike this as much as The Marching Morons because it is a better told story, but it is essentially the same kind of unpleasant scapegoating.6
+On the other hand there is the stereotypical (at best), or malign (at worst), characterisation, and the pious genocide of half of the human race at the end of the story.5 I didn’t dislike this as much as The Marching Morons because it is a better told story, but it is essentially the same kind of unpleasant scapegoating.6

 There are four pieces of non-fiction in this volume.
 Leading off is the Introduction by Gordon R. Dickson, where he discusses the remarkable quality of current SF, and suggests this is due to the wide freedom that writers have within the genre with regard to “idea, pattern, attitude or style”.